GrimReaperG/exercises/full-stack.md

 Your task is to implement an API service that performs the same functions as Mailinator.
 It should expose the following HTTP endpoints.

- - `POST /mailbox`: Create a random email address.
+ - `POST /mailboxes`: Create a new, random email address.
- - `POST /mailbox/{email address}`: Send a message to a specific email address at the service.
+ - `POST /mailboxes/{email address}/messages`: Send a message to a specific email address at the service.
- - `GET /mailbox/{email address}`: Retrieve an index of messages received at a particular email address, including sender, subject, and id, in recency order.
+ - `GET /mailboxes/{email address}/messages`: Retrieve an index of messages sent to an email address, including sender, subject, and id, in recency order.
 Support cursor-based pagination through the index.
- - `GET /message/{message id}`: Retrieve a specific message by id.
+ - `GET /mailboxes/{email address}/messages/{message id}`: Retrieve a specific message by id.

 Whether email addresses need to be created before they can receive messages is up to you.